 Looking for a bath toy with long lasting play-ability?
-This ferry is fun for toddlers, (hey, it’s boat, can’t go wrong there) but will likely still have pretend play value as your toddler turns into a preschooler because of the interesting roll on feature for the cars.
+This ferry is fun for toddlers, (hey, it’s a boat, can’t go wrong there) and will still have pretend play value as your toddler turns into a preschooler because of the interesting roll on feature for the cars.

 2018 Best Seller – These bath toy balls have rattly, interesting moving pieces inside.
 They may be a good choice for younger toddlers and babies who like shaking them and seeing what happens when they drop them into the tub.
 A few reviewers mentioned they like that these stay mold-free because of not having any place for mold to hide.